-scientific research (2)

-Representatives of non-profit

-organisations aged 25 years or less participating in

-seminars, conferences, sports, cultural or educational events

-organised by non-profit organisations (3)

-40 EUR Children 6-12 (until the age

-of 12 years minus one day (1)

-70 (or 35) EUR See the relevant agreement and implementing guidelines
+accompanying teachers who undertake stays for the purpose of study or educational training Researchers from third countries travelling for the purpose of carrying out scientific research (2) Representatives of non-profit organisations aged 25 years or less participating in seminars, conferences, sports, cultural or educational events organised by non- profit organisations (3) 45 EUR Children 6-12 (until the age of 12 years minus one day (1) 70 EUR 67,50 EUR 35 EUR Specific fees under Visa Facilitation Agreements See the relevant agreement and implementing guidelines

-- (1) The calculation should be based on the date of submission of the application. - (2) Scientific researchers as defined in Article 3(2) of Directive (EU) 2016/801 of the European Parliament and of the Council19 travelling within the Community for the purpose of carrying out scientific research or participating in a scientific seminar or conference, Annex 12. - (3) In this context a 'non-profit' organisation means an organisation officially registered as a non-profit organisation.
+- (1) The calculation should be based on the date of submission of the application. - (2) Scientific researchers as defined in Article 3(2) of Directive (EU) 2016/801 of the European Parliament and of the Council40 travelling within the Community for the purpose of carrying out scientific research or participating in a scientific seminar or conference, Annex 12. - (3) In this context a 'non-profit' organisation means an organisation officially registered as a non-profit organisation.